SUPERCILEX/personal-website/_posts/general/2018-08-19-android-development-for-the-minimalist.md

 your desktop splattered with icons left and right?
 Is your editor desperately fighting for space against an army of toolbars and windows?

-If your eyes have had enough and are in need of breathing room, you’re in the right place.
-I’ll show you how to declutter your workspace to maximize the laser focus you need to be productive.
+If your eyes have had enough and are in need of breathing room, you're in the right place.
+I'll show you how to declutter your workspace to maximize the laser focus you need to be productive.

 ## Fading away the operating system

 In an ideal world, my machine would come with Chrome, IntelliJ, and Git.
-And that’s it.
-Aside from a way to switch windows, I don’t need anything else 99% of the time.
+And that's it.
+Aside from a way to switch windows, I don't need anything else 99% of the time.

-While you obviously need a proper OS to meet that 1%, it’s possible to fade away most of the clutter when you don’t need it.
+While you obviously need a proper OS to meet that 1%, it's possible to fade away most of the clutter when you don't need it.
 The first step on this journey is to make whichever apps you use the most always available in the state you left them in, regardless of how your computer has started:

-1. For Chrome, you’ll want to have it
+1. For Chrome, you'll want to have it
    [continue where you left off](https://support.google.com/chrome/answer/95314).
 IntelliJ already does this by default.
 1. To make the experience completely seamless, your most used apps should start along with